openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - Start your briefing if you turn on the light first time in the morning
 - Have different flash briefing in the morning and evening
 - Let alexa say 'welcome' to you if you open the door
+- Implement own handling for voice commands in a rule

 ## Note